APPLICATIONS for 2026/27 OPEN January 1st 2026

 The trustees will provide up to ten individual awards during each funding cycle, ideally to candidates named in advance by their school, university or educational programme, who show exceptional promise but would benefit from financial support, for example, to be used for course costs, materials or exhibitions costs.

-To ensure your application is successfully considered for an award, please try to incorporate the following;
+To ensure your application for funding is successfully considered for an award, please incorporate the following;

-The Trustees will endeavour to support students and early career artists from within a variety of arts disciplines and age groups, including vocational programmes, internships, craft and design as well as the more traditional arts courses provided by mainstream education.
+The Trustees will endeavour to support students, young people and early career artists from within a variety of arts disciplines and age groups, including vocational programmes, internships, craft and design as well as the more traditional arts courses provided by mainstream education.

 The institutions and students supported will be selected from across the whole of the UK, applicants should aim to demonstrate their own diverse and equitable selection processes for their student body and factor this in to the students put forward to be considered for support.